sanger-bentley-group/gps-pipeline/README.md

 The pipeline is designed to be easy-to-setup, easy-to-use, offline-capable and usable on local machines.
 It is also suitable when the FASTQ files being analysed should not leave the local machine.

 The pipeline only downloads essential files to enable the analysis, and no data is being uploaded from the local machine.
-After the first successful complete run, the pipeline can be used offline (unless any pipeline option is changed).
+After initialisation or the first successful complete run, the pipeline can be used offline (unless any pipeline option is changed).

 The development of this pipeline is part of the GPS Project ([Global Pneumococcal Sequencing Project](https://www.pneumogen.net/gps/)).

 &nbsp;
-## Current Workflow
+## Workflow
 ![Workflow](doc/workflow.drawio.svg)

 &nbsp;